 A divorce is always an unfortunate and sad occurrence, even if there is no other resolution.
 It is even more difficult when children are involved.

-Most parents want to do what they can to take care of and provide for their children, in spite of a divorce.
+Most parents want to do what they can to take care of and provide for their children in spite of a divorce.
 One spouse or the other is required to pay child support.
-Child support at the time of the divorce is calculated based on the child support guidelines and takes into consideration income, child expenses, number of overnights and the like.
+Child support at the time of the divorce is calculated based on the child support guidelines and takes into consideration income, child expenses, number of overnights, and the like.

 Sometimes, the financial circumstances of the parent who is supposed to pay child support can change.
-This can be due to loss of employment, a reduction in pay, illness or anything else that can affect the parent’s income.
-This often makes it difficult to continue paying child support and the paying parent can fall behind.
+This can be due to loss of employment, a reduction in pay, illness, or anything else that can affect the parent’s income.
+This often makes it difficult to continue paying child support, and the paying parent can fall behind.

-Back payments begin to add up quickly and the parent suddenly realizes that he is thousands or tens of thousands of dollars behind on child support payments.
+Back payments begin to add up quickly, and the parent suddenly realizes that he is thousands or tens of thousands of dollars behind on child support payments.

-The father knew that a warrant had been issued, however he did not surrender himself.
-He was subsequently jailed for 3 days but he has been allowed a medical furlough.
+The father knew that a warrant had been issued.
+However, he did not surrender himself.
+He was subsequently jailed for 3 days, but he has been allowed a medical furlough.
 It is expected that he will be taken back to jail when his treatment is completed.
 This was apparently not the first time a warrant had been issued for this father’s arrest.
 His ex-wife has stated that she has not received any payments from him since 2014.